DariaBatiuk/Node.js-Readme-Generator/Develop/readme.md

-#Node.js Generator of Readme files
+#Node.js Readme Generator
 ## Description
-It helps to generatee professional Readme files to your projects
+It helps to generate professional readme files

 ## Table of Contents